 Opening And Healing the Root Chakra for Safety and Security

 In the same way that a temple’s foundation will not simply fix itself, a root chakra imbalance will not suddenly heal itself without extra attention.
-An imbalance in your Muladhara requires introspection and loving care.
+An imbalance in your Muladhara requires introspection and loving care to achieve true root chakra healing.
 Here are some paths to opening a blocked root chakra.

 Stones and Crystals

 Gemstones and crystals can help you realign your chakras.
 By placing one of these earth elements on your lower back, you can channel feelings of restoration and balance.
-The stones associated with the root chakra are red and black in color:
+The root chakra stones are red and black in color.

 - Carnelian: This reddish-orange stone cleanses and activates the body, providing fresh feelings of strength and courage.

 - Garnet: Reddish-purple garnets are associated with peaceful feelings like balance, calmness and serenity.